Azure/azure-powershell/documentation/breaking-changes/breaking-changes-in-generated-modules-due-to-codegen-tool-upgrade-from-v3-to-v4.md

 ### Removal of Readonly Parameters

-In AutoRest.PowerShell v3, Readonly parameters were incorrectly generated for some cmdlets.
+If a property is marked `"x-ms-mutability": ["read"]` in the OpenAPI spec, it means it should only appear in the output but never as an input parameter.
+However, in AutoRest.PowerShell v3, such kind of readonly parameters were incorrectly generated for cmdlets.

 #### How to Mitigate the Impact of Breaking Changes